ITRS-Group/cordial/docs/tools/geneos/geneos.md

 ### Synopsis

-Control your Geneos environment.
-With 'geneos' you can initialise a new installation, add and remove components, control processes and build template based configuration files for SANs and new gateways.
+Manage and control your Geneos environment.
+With `geneos` you can initialise a new installation, add and remove components, control processes and build template based configuration files for SANs and
+// new gateways.?

 ### Examples